-The relevant claim form will be included in your Membership Pack.
+The relevant claim form will be included with your Membership Pack.
 It is important that you return your claim form to the correct address depending on your location.
 The correct address will be shown on the claim form and Guide to Making a Claim document enclosed in your Membership Pack.

 Please contact us on firstname.lastname@example.org or at +44 (0) 1344 233900, if you have a query regarding which claim form you need to complete.